donkevlar/Bookshelf-Traveller/README.md

 ![image](https://github.com/user-attachments/assets/9a74535e-b81a-480d-adb9-b84953c7e4ce)

 #### Multi-Channel Notifications (/setup-task)
 Monitor and track what is added to your ABS server by utilizing the book check tasks.
-Select which channels you want the notifications to be subscribed, multiple channel notifications are supported!
+Select which channels you want the notifications to be subscribed to; multiple channel notifications are supported!

 #### /wishlist
 Create a customized wishlist, with direct messages so that your other server members can subscribe to see when something they wishlisted gets added.